vampireLibrarianMonk/intel-gpu-hello/README.md

 # Foreword
 This repo was created for anyone curious as to what is going on with Intel GPUs.
 There has been a lot of shenanigans with Intel recently regarding their GPUs and I decided to purchase a few.

-In total I have three gpus, one for testing and eventually breaking down in order to help with specs for a water cooling element.
+In total I have three (SPARKLE Intel Arc A770 TITAN OC Edition 16GB) gpus, one for testing and eventually breaking down in order to help with specs for a water cooling element.
 The other two are for multi-gpu testing on another desktop.

 The GPU referred to in this tutorial is an Intel A770 Sparkle 16 GB.